Athlon1600/docker-nginx-rtmp/README.md

 docker pull athlon1600/nginx-rtmp:debian-ffmpeg
 ```

 ## Usage

-Pull down the image of your liking, and then you can either run it straight out of the box using the default `nginx.conf` file:
+You can either run it straight out of the box using the default `nginx.conf` file:

 ```shell
 docker run --rm -p 80:80 -p 1935:1935 athlon1600/nginx-rtmp:latest